 "Phishing" and "Smishing" scams are typical ways scammers will target accounts to gain access to sensitive information, such as credit card or bank account numbers.

-- A scammer may call, email, text, or send a personalized message on social media and pretend to be an EasyPost representative or a trusted contact.
+- A scammer may call, email, text, or send a personalized message on social media and pretend to be an EasyPost representative or a trusted contact or partner.

-- If any inbound messages look suspicious, do not respond or open any hyperlinks, and check the SSL certificate if possible.
+- If any inbound messages look suspicious, do not respond, or open any hyperlinks.
+Check the email headers and SSL certificate if possible.

 - The best way to protect against these scams is to take the measures above and report suspicious activity.